-- Please distribute our brochures, include our articles in your newsletters and on your website - Tell others involved in shelters and rescue groups - Help our volunteers connect with pet publications, journalists who cover pet issues - Participate with us at animal welfare and veterinarian conferences
+- Please distribute our brochures, submit articles to your local newspapers, community newsletters and websites. - Tell others involved in animal shelter and rescue groups. - Help our volunteers connect with veterinarian organizations, vet publications, journalists who cover pet issues, organizations that can support the work that we do. - Participate with us at animal welfare and veterinarian conferences.